microsoft/FHIR-Converter/docs/how-to-guides/deployment-options.md

   * Enable or disable authentication
   * To update authentication audience/authority.
   * Switch to default templates or custom templates usage.
-  * To update the storage account to pull custom templates from.
+  * To update the Storage Account to pull custom templates from.
-  * Enable or disable app insights telemetry.
+  * Enable or disable Application Insights telemetry.

-* Custom template collection update - If you add/update any custom template in your storage account, a redeployment is required for the service to pick up the latest template collection and use that for conversion.
+* Custom template collection update - If you add/update any custom template in your Storage Account, a redeployment is required for the service to pick up the latest template collection and use that for conversion.
+You can redeploy using one of the options above, or manually restart your revision in the Azure Portal.
+To do the latter, go to your Container App's page in the Azure Portal, navigate to the "Revisions and replicas" blade under "Application", click on your revision name, and at the top of the "Revision Details" pane on the right, click "Restart".

 ### Additional Deployment Notes